No Bake Pumpkin Cheesecake Bars

 Instructions

-Start by making the crust.
-Place 4-5 ounces of gingersnaps in a gallon plastic freezer bag.- Use a rolling pin to crush the gingersnaps until finely ground.
+- Start by making the crust.
+Place 4-5 ounces of gingersnaps in a gallon plastic freezer bag.

-- Once the cookies are crushed, grease an 8x8 inch non stick square baking dish with butter, and cut two long pieces of parchment paper to fit inside the baking dish.
+- Once the cookies are crushed, grease an 8×8 inch non stick square baking dish with butter, and cut two long pieces of parchment paper to fit inside the baking dish.
 These pieces should be long enough to create handles that you use to remove the bars from the baking dish for cutting.

 - In a large microwave safe bowl, melt the 5 Tbsp of unsalted butter.